zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 #### Domain home source types

 This sample demonstrates running the WebLogic cluster on AKS via two domain home types.
-The instructions for each are self contained and independent:
+The instructions for each are self contained and independent.
+This section lists the domain home source types recommended for use with AKS, along with some benefits of each.

 - [Model in image]({{< relref "/samples/simple/azure-kubernetes-service/model-in-image.md" >}}): running the WebLogic cluster on AKS with domain home in image offers the following benefits.